Columbus, OH (April 17, 2020)

-Franklin University and its branch campus, Urbana University hosted nearly 200 students from central Ohio and Champaign County area high schools last week for the CBusStudentHack Coding for Community: Peacebuilding Hackathon –computer programming contest finale.
+Franklin University and its branch campus, Urbana University hosted students from central Ohio and Champaign County area high schools for the 5th Annual Hackathon.

-Throughout the 7-week contest, students learned how to navigate and create apps focused on peacebuilding and conflict resolution for a better community.
-Through their efforts, CBusStudentHack students learn 21st century skills via computer science education, and prepared for college and career readiness, all while solving real world problems that opened the doors of opportunity and creativity.
+Throughout the 2-month programming contest, students learned how to navigate and create apps focused on Securing Our Community.
+Through their efforts, CBusStudentHack students learn 21st-century skills via computer science education, and prepared for college and career readiness, all while solving real-world problems that opened the doors of opportunity and creativity.

 In support of the need to increase the number of students entering STEM fields, all participants who completed this year’s CbusStudenthack challenge have been offered a scholarship toward attending either Franklin University or Urbana University – up to $40,000.

-A special thank you to this year’s sponsors: Battelle, PK Financial Group, Battle for Humanity, Nexosis, and the Columbus Metropolitan Library
+A special thank you to this year’s sponsors: Battelle and the Columbus Metropolitan Library.

 To learn more about the CBusStudentHack visit https://cbusstudenthack.org/ and to continue the conversation on social media please use the hashtag #CBusStudentHack.